 You should add Hiroshima if:

-- You have at least 10 to 14 days in Japan.
+- You have around 10 to 14 days in Japan.

 - You are already basing yourself in Kyoto or Osaka.